 - What do you want to see more of?

 - How was the quality?

-Stress to your students that their feedback will be used to make the course even better, and as your beta testers they have lifetime access and so they will be able to enjoy the improved course content that will come from their feedback.
+Stress to your students that you will use their feedback to make the course even better.
+As your beta testers, they have lifetime access so they will be able to enjoy the improved course content that will come from their feedback.